What is twin to twin transfusion syndrome and how can it place your babies at risk?

-In some cases this may result in only some mild difference in development, but in more severe cases, where the condition progresses, it may result in severe harm to one or both of the fetuses.
+In some cases, this may result in only some mild difference in development, but in more severe cases, where the condition progresses, it may result in severe harm to one or both of the fetuses.
 In such severe cases, the twin that is losing blood to its sibling (described as the donor twin) will not grow as well and will typically have less amniotic fluid, and the twin receiving the blood (described as the recipient twin) has the potential for increased growth and increased amniotic fluid as its urine output increases as a result of the additional blood flow.

 If left untreated, TTTS may develop through five stages.
 As it progresses and becomes more severe, significant harm can result to the fetuses in terms of serious developmental issues, cardiac failure, and ultimately the demise of one or both twins.

 Various treatments for this condition have existed over time but the current most accepted treatment is selective fetoscopic laser photocoagulation (SFLP) therapy of the communicating placental blood vessels.
-This procedure involves the use of laser ablation therapy to interrupt the blood vessels that allow exchange of blood between the fetuses.
-The chance of demise or other serious adverse outcome to the fetuses can be greatly reduced through such therapy, provided that it is undertaken at an appropriate and timely stage.
+This procedure involves the use of laser ablation therapy to interrupt the blood vessels that allow the exchange of blood between the fetuses.
+The chance of demise or other serious adverse outcomes to the fetuses can be greatly reduced through such therapy, provided that it is undertaken at an appropriate and timely stage.

 Proper diagnosis critical

 For these reasons, the proper identification of mono-chorionic (identical) pregnancies, which is usually to be done through the use of ultrasound at 11-13 weeks, is critical to the identification and ultimate treatment of TTTS.
-Follow up and careful monitoring of twin pregnancies that are identified as mono-chorionic (identical) is also critical for the proper and timely treatment of TTTS.
+Follow up and careful monitoring of twin pregnancies that are identified as mono-chorionic (identical) are also critical for the proper and timely treatment of TTTS.